 To help you understand in further detail the services that we provide, we have put together some frequently asked questions.

 It depends.
 Advice on dealing with a straightforward disciplinary where you expect a warning might take very little time.
 A full tribunal case can be expensive because of the amount of preparation required to do the job properly.
-But we might offer you a no-win, no-fee arrangement and you may be covered by an insurance policy.
+But you may be covered by an insurance policy.
 We guarantee that we will make our assistance cost-efficient and not to charge anything without agreeing it with you in advance.